mudita/PureUpdater/readme.md

         }
         void other_function()
         {
             //!
-Terminate and stop application
+Terminate and stop the application
             if(need_stop) {
                 exit(0);
             }